theirc/airbel/src/_projects/placement-algorithm.md

       institution and design thinking capabilities.
 ---

 Moving somewhere new is challenging under the best circumstances.
-This is especially true for refugees, who are driven from their homes by conflict or other major threats, and often have little choice in where they end up.
-Caseworkers play a critical role in helping settle refugees in new places, and the International Rescue Committee has many years of experience helping to get refugees settled.
+It’s especially difficult for refugees, who are driven from their homes by conflict or major threats.
+Refugee resettlement offers one of the most transformative opportunities to those affected by conflict.
+When refugees are resettled in the United States, resettlement agencies like the International Rescue Committee determine where to send refugees and caseworkers have played a critical role in helping refugees adapt to new places.

 The community where refugees are placed is generally dictated by need and availability.
 But data shows what common sense states: different people are likely to succeed in different circumstances.
-Enter the placement algorithm - a collaboration between Stanford and the Airbel Center.
-The algorithm analyzes historical data, labor market conditions, demographics, refugee preferences and other factors to suggest an ideal location for resettled refugees.
-This actionable information can then be used to make decisions about where to place refugees around the world.
+Enter the placement algorithm - a collaboration between Stanford and the Airbel Center that analyzes historical data on refugee demographics, local market conditions, individual preferences and outcomes to generate predictions that suggest an ideal location for resettled refugees.
+This actionable information can then be used to inform decisions about where to place refugees in the U.S. We ultimately aim to scale this approach to help identify where we can place refugees globally. &nbsp;

 This algorithm is part of a larger enterprise aimed at creating a new global model for refugee resettlement.
-The ultimate goal is to increase the number of refugees countries take in, as well as improve the quality of resettlement programming.
+The ultimate goal is to increase the number of refugees that countries take in, as well as improve the quality of resettlement services.